Deadleg/Deadleg.github.io/_posts/2015-01-24-the-making-of-a-latex-processor-part-i.md

     This is bold.
      This is not bold.
     This is in bold italics
-     Thisi is not in bold italics.
+     This is not in bold italics.

 Promising!